LaunchCodeEducation/launchcode-course-learning-objectives/unit2-java/lesson06.rst

 Goals
 -----

-- Understand the role of inheritance in enable effective code resuse.
+- Understand the role of object-oriented inheritance to enable effective code resuse.
 - Effectively use Java's inheritance tools to build clean, reusable code.

 Objectives